Karnataka 1st PUC Results 2025 Released: Check Your Scores Now

 • So, heat and work are not the state functions of a system.
 These are called path-dependent quantities.

-KSEEB Class 11 Chemistry Notes On Thermodynamics
+Thermodynamics Class 11 Chemistry Notes KSEEB PDF

 Heat And Work Explanation: